chen42/openbehavior/operantLicking/Assembly.md

 ![] (images/RFID_antenna.jpg)

-Insert the antenna loop into the 3D printed frame (black) and close the gap in the frame with the handle (red).
+Place the antenna loop next to the 3D printed handle, tape the wire to the handle.
+Then insert the antenna loop into the 3D printed frame (below).

 ![] (images/RFID_antenna2.jpg)